 WHO DO I GO TO

 At KIPP Academy Elementary School we are committed to working as a team with our families!
 Our school strives to be as helpful as possible.
-Your child’s teacher spends the most of the day with your child, therefore please reach out to them for most questions.
-If they cannot assist you, the Grade Team Leaders can provide guidance.
-If issues persist, please arrange time to speak with Ms. Groves.
+Your child’s teacher spends most of the day with them, therefore please reach out to them first for your questions and/or concerns.
+If your child’s teacher cannot assist you, please then speak with the grade’s team leader.
+If you continue to have questions and/or concerns please reach out to the deans.
+If issues persist even after speaking with a dean, please arrange a time to speak with Ms. Groves.
 There are also several opportunities for you to speak to Ms. Groves, our Deans, Counselors and teachers at Coffee and Conversations.
 As a quick reference, we have developed the following guide if you need any assistance: